 What is a major concern to me is the reaction of the Gardai.
 They seem to be siding with the fascists.
 As a peaceful protestor and someone seeking justice for all I am very disappointed with their reaction.
 Also the state media.
 It appears as though the implications of a rise in fascism is lost on them.

 I’m not sure what the “far left” looks like – perhaps those who want to make the system more equal by force?
 I don’t think they exist in Ireland.
-Perhaps when the IRA existed?
-Political parties on the left in Ireland challenge the status quo and lead many of the changes that we have seen.
-They question the inequalities in society and are increasingly championing the state of the environment.
+The left question the inequalities in society and are increasingly championing the state of the environment.
 Having done my research and knowing my own stance on issues I’m happy in the knowledge that I am a leftie.

 This is an old post I found in my drafts.
 My book is now printed and available here from Orpen Press.